Faldela Williams: Career

 Until Williams published The Cape Malay Cookbook, few recipe books had been used or printed.
 Use of recipes typically was held in low esteem, because local cooks judged that it demonstrated a lack of cooking skill.
-While a recent development, other cookbooks followed and the publication brought forth a generation of younger cooks who wished to preserve their dishes and cooking traditions.
+Subsequent cookbooks followed, and some commentators have noted a growing interest among younger cooks in preserving traditional recipes.
 The cookbooks were also a "groundbreaking" means of allowing Malay women, who had previously been portrayed as silent domestic workers, to speak for themselves.

 William's second cookbook, More Cape Malay Cooking was a follow-up book to the original publication.
 Recipes were given with clear and simple instructions, featuring the spices that add distinction to Cape Malay cuisine.
-As with her first book, it became a go-to guide for both those just learning to cook and more experienced cooks, who enjoyed Cape Malay-style food.
-Her last book, The Cape Malay Illustrated Cookbook (2007) simplified traditional recipes to make them more practical and easier to prepare.
+The book was used by both novice and experienced cooks interested in Cape Malay-style food.
+Her last book, The Cape Malay Illustrated Cookbook (2007) adapted traditional recipes with a focus on accessibility and ease of preparation.

 Around 2009, Williams and her son, Saadiq, opened a restaurant in her neighborhood, which bore her name.
-She was also featured in many articles published by the Cape Argus as an expert on food, cooking for religious holidays and on modifying dishes to reflect more health conscious trends.
+She was also featured in many articles on food published by the Cape Argus, religious cooking traditions, and healthy eating adaptations.
 Williams was an executive committee representative of her mosque in Cape Town's Claremont suburb.

 Death and legacy

 Williams died on 25 May 2014 after having had a heart attack six weeks prior.
 Williams cookbooks have gone into several subsequent editions.
 She was one of the featured women in a presentation at the Bo-Kaap Museum on the contributions of Muslim women to South African heritage.
-Upon her death, Yusuf Larney owner of Bo-Kaap Kombuis Malay Restaurant, paid tribute to her in a program broadcast on Primedia Broadcasting.
+Her work was recognised in a tribute broadcast by Primedia Broadcasting, including commentary from Yusuf Larney, owner of Bo-Kaap Kombuis Malay Restaurant.